Codecademy/docs/content/python/concepts/matplotlib/terms/legend/legend.md

 ## Example

-In the following example, the `.legend()` method will be shown using the iris data set which is available using seaborn or pandas.
-In the first example the `handles` parameter will be demonstrated along with using seaborn to import the dataset.
-In the second example `legend()` will be demonstrated without using the `handles` parameter along with using pandas to import the dataset:
+In the following example, the `.legend()` method will be shown using the iris data set which is available using `seaborn` or [`pandas`](https://www.codecademy.com/resources/docs/pandas).
+In the first example, the `handles` parameter will be demonstrated, using `seaborn` to import the dataset.
+In the second example, `legend()` will be demonstrated without using the `handles` parameter along, using pandas to import the dataset:

 ### Example 1